cvara/tesserae/README.md

 Despite being faster and less memory taxing on modern desktop browsers, using canvas comes with its downsides:

-* not all browsers support canvas
+* not all browsers support it
 * canvas performance on some mobile browsers is poor

 Both the above issues can be countered by gracefully degrading to a static/image background on mobile browsers or on browsers that do not support canvas.